glynnbird/birdreader/README.md

 ## Installation

 You will need Node.js and npm installed on your computer (version 0.8.x or version 0.10.x).
-Unpack the BirdReader repository and install its dependencies e.g.
+Unpack the BirdReader repository and i nstall its dependencies e.g.

 ```
   git clone git@github.com:glynnbird/birdreader.git
   cd birdreader
   npm install
 ```
+N.B on Mac, your're likely to need [https://developer.apple.com/xcode/](development tools) installed.

 Copy the sample configuration into place
 ```